AdaptivePaste: Code Adaptation through Learning Semantics-aware Variable Usage Representations: Related Work

-\textit{Program Repair and Synthesis.} Program repair, especially variable misuse repair, is considered as the most relevant task to code adaptation.
+\textit{Program Repair and Synthesis.} Program repair, especially variable misuse repair, is the most relevant task to code adaptation.
+Ray~\emph{et al.}\cite{ray2013detecting} classifies code adaptation errors into 5 following categories: inconsistent control flow, inconsistent renaming, inconsistent data flow, redundant operations, and all others.
+Showing, that identifier renaming amounts to nearly a half (41--48\%) of all the porting errors, while inconsistent data flow amounts for another 14--28\%.
+In this paper, we are targeting both of these classes of code adaptation bugs.
 Pradel~\emph{et al.}~\cite{pradel2018deepbugs} propose DeepBugs to use an MLP over a limited window of code tokens to detect wrong operators, operands, and argument swappings.
 Dinella~\emph{et al.}~\cite{dinella2020hoppity} present Hoppity to learn to perform graph transformation to replicate code refactoring, introducing functionality, bug fixing.
 There are several approaches proposed to tackle variable misuse bugs.
 Allamanis~\emph{et al.}~\cite{allamanis2017smartpaste} designed a set of deep neural models to adapt given snippet to surrounding code.
 Vasic~\emph{et al.}~\cite{vasic2019neural} propose a joint approach to classify the variable locations as faulty or correct and then replace the faulty variables.
 Hellendoorn~\emph{et al.}~\cite{hellendoorn2019global} aim at variable misuse identification with Graph Relational Embedding Attention Transformers.
 Allamanis~\emph{et al.}~\cite{allamanis2021self} present BugLab to co-train a detector to detect as well as repair bugs in code and a selector to create buggy code for the detector to use as training data.
 Even though \thistool{} tackles a task similar to variable misuse repair, it leverages sequence-to-sequence with parallel-decoder transformer pre-training to learn programming language semantics, including the long-range dependencies of variables usages, to adapt multiple variables in pasted snippet of code.

 Our work is remotely related to work on program synthesis using sketches \cite{solar2008program} and automated code transplantation \cite{barr2015automated}.
 However, both approaches require specifications (e.g. input-output examples, test suites) and cannot be used to adapt code statically.
 These approaches can be thought as complementary to \thistool, since it learns to statically adapt the code.